 In cases where dividend distribution of surplus is made, the lesser of an amount equal to 10% of the dividend or the excess, if any, of 25% of common stock over the total of additional paid-in capital and legal reserve must be set aside as additional paid-in capital or legal reserve.
-Legal reserve is included in retained earnings in the accompanying consolidated balance sheets
+Legal reserve is included in retained earnings in the accompanying consolidated balance distributed as dividends.
+All additional paid-in capital and legal reserve may be transferred to other capital surplus and retained earnings, respectively, which are potentially available